 The maximum number of variants is the same for both stores.

 How to use iOS 15 custom product pages in the App Store for paid traffic?

 iOS 15 update gives your app store marketing finally a boost with the right message to the right audience.
 In other words, you can have customized messages that match the intent-driven by your ads.
 This can multiply your conversion rates!

 You see, different channels tend to attract different target audiences - users with different demographics, interests and preferences.
 Thanks to customized product pages, you can start influencing your conversion rates of every segment by showing the right messaging for them.
 This has the potential to boost your paid UA conversion rates and return on ad spend significantly, when done right.
 Reach out to our Apple experts for more information!

-iOS 15 update will enable you to drive paid user acquisition traffic up to 35 Custom Product Pages.
+The iOS 15 update enables you to drive paid user acquisition traffic to up to 35 Custom Product Pages.
 Every page can have a different app preview video, screenshots, and promotional text.
-The app icon will remain the same as on your default app store product page.
-All the pages will have an unique Apple App Store URL that you can drive specific audiences to.
+The app icon aesthetic will remain the same as on your default app store product page.
+All the pages get a unique Apple App Store URL that you can drive specific audiences to.

 As a result, you’ll be better at converting users throughout your UA funnels.
 Simply because the user will have a more personalized journey from seeing the ad to downloading the app, instead of “one-size-fits-all” messaging.